peteroupc/peteroupc.github.io/approxtheory.md

 ## Notes

-[^1]: This term is used instead of "closed interval", a term which can also encompass infinitely long intervals, which is not the intent of this document.
+[^1]: This term is used instead of "closed interval", a term which can also encompass infinitely long intervals, which is not the intent of this document (Weisstein, Eric W. "Closed Interval."
+From MathWorld--A Wolfram Resource. [https://mathworld.wolfram.com/ClosedInterval.html](https://mathworld.wolfram.com/ClosedInterval.html)).

 [^2]: A better term for positive operators is probably nonnegativity-preserving operators.